pozitron57/plotnik/README.md

 mirroring the style of 'school' graphs traditionally used in Russian physics and mathematics education.
 It was developed for convenient drawing thermodynamic cycles, including nonlinear processes.

-The library is currently usable but still in an early stage of development.
+The library is currently usable.
+The code is very poorly designed.
-Full documentation is not yet available, but you can refer to the examples provided below to understand its functionality.
+Full documentation is not available, but you can refer to the examples provided below to understand its functionality.

 The library utilizes syntax inspired by the